michaellmy/GUI-SQL/README.md

 A coursework done in my first year.

-A GUI is built to display patient information, and this data can be uploaded to an SQL database This coursework was done using PostgreSQL (pgAdmin4).
+A GUI is built to display patient information.
+Patient information can be represented using JSON and CSV files.
+This data can then be uploaded to an SQL database.
+This coursework was done using PostgreSQL (pgAdmin4).

 Run the 'Main' class.
 After creating a database and loading a CSV file in the GUI, click the 'Load SQL Database' button and enter your jdb Driver Connection URL, and your PostGreSQL username and password into the input field.